Organogenesis of Flowers

 Although I am the author of Organogenesis of Flowers, I have to emphasize that many students and technicians have greatly contributed to it.
 Dr. Alastair D. Macdonald contributed 6 chapters and Ms. Vera Block 8.
 Other students and technicians also made important contributions.
 I am most grateful to all contributors (see Acknowledgements in the book).

 As far as I know, so far nobody has published a photographic text-atlas on floral development that is more comprehensive.
 But many papers have been published on the floral development of a great variety of species and many of these papers document the stages of floral development by means of scanning electron microscopy and/or microscopic sections.
 For an incomplete bibliography see, for example, Greyson (1994) and Leins & Erbar (2010).

 The flower has been defined in different ways and thus different floral concepts have been proposed, which has led to great complexity (see, for example, Macdonald and Sattler 1973).
-Many authors seem to be unaware or ignorant of this complexity.
+Many authors seem to be unaware of this complexity.
 Thus, in most textbooks and research papers a flower is simply defined as consisting of an axis with sterile and fertile appendages that are considered homologues of leaves.
 The sterile appendages form the perianth that often consists of sepals and petals or tepals (and sometimes may be absent).
 The fertile appendages are the stamens (microsporophylls) and carpels (megasporophylls) that carry and enclose the ovules (but see Brückner (2000) for many different definitions of the carpel concept).